Seyi-Akinsanya/Superstore-Weekly-Revenue-Report/Business Requirements Documentation.md

 ---

-## :pushpin: 3.0 Dashboard Components & Functionalities
+## :pushpin: 3.0 Dashboard Components & Functionalities using Week 26 2017 as an example

 ### :triangular_flag_on_post: 3.1 High-Level KPIs (Top Metrics)
 - **💰 Sales Revenue:** `$89.70K` - Total revenue for the selected reporting week.